 In 2014, Afrikyan filed a disclosure listing only an apartment and a private garage at an unknown location.
 His 2016 disclosure, when he moved to the State Revenue Committee, listed the same two properties.

-He is also listed in the Golden Sands data as having sold two apartments in the Marina Residences located in Palm Jumeirah, the world-famous artificial archipelago built in the shape of a palm tree.
+Afrikyan is listed in the Golden Sands data as having sold two apartments in 2014 in the Marina Residences located in Palm Jumeirah, the world-famous artificial archipelago built in the shape of a palm tree.
 It is unclear how large these flats are, so it’s difficult to estimate a price; the smallest flats currently listed for sale at that location are two-bedrooms, ranging in price from about $460,000 to about $600,000.

-An apartment registered in Afrikyan’s name is located on the 33rd floor of the 5-star Address Dubai Mall Hotel, near Burj Khalifa.
+An apartment registered in Afrikyan’s name is located on the 33rd floor of the 5-star Address Dubai Mall Hotel, near Burj Khalifa Tower.
 According to the Golden Sands data, this apartment was registered in 2014-15.
 Again, details are lacking but prices for one-bedroom flats start at about $430,000.